aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## MVP

-1. _As a user, I want to see a list of artwork names on the home page so I can see what's available._
+1. _As a user, I want to see a list of artwork titles on the home page so I can see what's available._
   - Remember, you can do something for each element in the `art` array using `{{#each}}`.
-  - We suggest using an unordered list, where each artwork name could be listed using `<li>{{this.name}}</li>`.
+  - We suggest using an unordered list, where each artwork titles could be listed using `<li>{{this.title}}</li>`.

 2. _As a user, I want to see who each artwork is by so I can give them credit._
-  - Since you already have the name, this should be pretty easy!
+  - Since you already have the title, this should be pretty easy!
 Do the same thing for the license.
 (You could even make it a link if you like: the URL property is also included.)

 3. _As a user, I want to see what license the artwork is under so I know if I can copy it or not._
   - This `{{#each}}` block is getting a bit complicated.
 Let's add a partial!
 The `{{#each}}` will stay the same, but you'll move all the code inside it to the partial file (`artwork-summary.hbs`, for example).